mcmillanpl/Technical-Writing-Portfolio/tutorials/connect-madcap-github.md

 9. Review the details of your project in the **Project Properties** window, then select **OK**.
 10. Refresh the GitHub repository page to see the changes.

 The local project has now been uploaded to the empty repository.
-Now changes to your local files in MadCap Flare can be committed and pushed to this new repository.
+Changes to your local files in MadCap Flare can be committed and pushed to this new repository.

 ### Related pages
 - [Import an existing MadCap project from Git](https://github.com/mcmillanpl/Sample/edit/main/tutorials/import-existing-madcap-to-git.md)